MileHacker Logo

 Unique Photo Opportunities

-The stark landscape of the pinnacles versus the blue sky has striking photographic contrasts.
+The stark landscape of the pinnacles against the blue sky has striking photographic contrasts.
 Sunsets over the Pacific from the western side of the island also deliver beautiful photographic moments.
 Capture the striking landscapes and the serene coastal views.

 Recommended Shots: